ToF-/Domain/README.md

     • Couldn't match type ‘Either Message’ with ‘IO’ Expected type: String -> IO [Transaction]
         Actual type: String -> Either Message [Transaction]
-    • In the second argument of ‘(>>=)’, namely ‘readTransactions’ In the expression: readFile "data/transactions.csv" >>= readTransactions In an equation for ‘it’: it = readFile "data/transactions.csv" >>= readTransactions
 ```

 Of course, it would be nice if we could...